'We Want No Part Of It': Airlines Say Flights Are Not For Separating Families

 For 15 years, @DHSgov has worked diligently with America’s airlines to secure aviation and facilitate the travel by air of millions of Americans and visitors and we will continue to do so.— Tyler Q. Houlton (@SpoxDHS) June 20, 2018

-One thing that remains unclear: where this dispute goes from here, now that Trump has signed the executive order ending the practice of family separations, but maintaining a vow "to rigorously enforce our immigration laws."
+One thing that remains unclear: where this dispute goes from here, now that Trump has signed the executive order ending the practice of family separations but maintaining a vow "to rigorously enforce our immigration laws."

 Under the terms of the order, authorities instead will detain — and if necessary, house — migrant families together as they await processing.
 It appears, however, that Trump's move is likely to run afoul of a court order that prevents the detention of migrant children with their parents for more than 20 days.